Kohlmyer1234/Reflection/README.md

 # end of week twelve
 ## 12/8/17
 this week we learned boot strap and how it worked.
 Bootstrap works by alowing you to put your code on a phone or smaller computor.
 It works by pushing text that does not fit in the space provided down lower in page.

+# end of week 13
+## 12/15/17
+thsi week we refied our website.
+It took a while but Gorgano came in withh the clutch and fixed the whole website.
+Net nurtrality was repeald yayyyyyyy!!!.
+But on another note the website went well. it was a bit rocky at the start but it worked well at the end.